kcollinssibley-zz/txter/README.md

 **NOTE**: Please use chrome

-Fill in the API key provided through signal.
+1. Fill in the API key provided through signal.
-Fill phone numbers with a comma seperated list of numbers i.e. "123123456, 1231231234"
+2. Download `Spotters.csv` file from google drive.
+Link in signal.
+3. Load `Spotters.csv` using the `Choose File` button.
-Type your message, and hit `Send Texts
+4. Type your message
+5. Hit `Send Texts`

 ## Receiving Messages